-Some people wonder if and how resource planning applies in an Agile world.
+Some people wonder if and how resource planning applies in an Agile world and how Agile resource planning works.
 There should be no question.
 The chassis may change from traditional to iterative, but the drivetrain always remains resource planning.
 In essence, the question is, regardless of delivery approach: How do we make sure we have the capacity to deliver on our strategies at the right time?

 In fact, resource planning not only applies to Agile; it turbo-charges it.